gramineproject/gramine/Documentation/sgx-intro.rst

 .. highlight:: sh

-Graphene project uses :term:`SGX` to securely run software.
+Gramine project uses :term:`SGX` to securely run software.
 SGX is a |~| complicated topic, which may be hard to learn, because the documentation is scattered through official/reference documentation, blogposts and academic papers.
 This page is an attempt to curate a |~| dossier of available reading